Boris Spassky: Young grandmaster

 Spassky made his international debut in 1953, aged sixteen, in Bucharest, Romania, finishing tied for fourth place with László Szabó on 12/19, an event won by his trainer, Alexander Tolush.
 At Bucharest he defeated Vasily Smyslov, who challenged for the World Championship the following year.
 In the same year, Spassky was awarded the title of International Master by FIDE at its congress in Schaffhausen, Switzerland.
 In his first attempt at the Soviet Championship final, the 22nd in the series, held in Moscow 1955, Spassky tied for third place with 11½/19, after Smyslov and Efim Geller, which was sufficient to qualify him for the Gothenburg Interzonal later that year.

 The same year, he won the World Junior Chess Championship held at Antwerp, Belgium, scoring 6/7 to qualify for the final, then 8/9 in the final to win by a full point over Edmar Mednis.
 Spassky competed for the Lokomotiv Voluntary Sports Society.

-By sharing seventh place with 11/20 at Gothenburg, Spassky qualified for the 1956 Candidates' Tournament, held in Amsterdam, automatically gaining the grandmaster title, and was then the youngest to hold the title.
+By sharing seventh place with 11/20 at Gothenburg, Spassky qualified for the 1956 Candidates' Tournament, held in Amsterdam, automatically gaining the grandmaster title, and was at that time the youngest to hold the title.
 At Amsterdam, he tied for third place with four others in the ten-player field, scoring 9½/18.
 At the 23rd Soviet final, held in Leningrad in January–February 1956, Spassky shared first place on 11½/19, with Mark Taimanov and Yuri Averbakh, but Taimanov won the subsequent playoff to become champion, defeating Spassky in both their games.
 Spassky then tied for first in a semifinal for the 24th Soviet championship, thereby qualifying.